artur-deluca/PQRST-Segmentation/readme.md

-# PQRST Segmentation usisng UNet
+# PQRST Segmentation using UNet
 This is a project that can segment a EKG signal to P-wave, QRS-wave, and T-wave parts.
-First version is using UNet like Neural Network which is the implemntation of this paper: [Deep Learning for ECG Segmentation](https://arxiv.org/pdf/2001.04689.pdf)
+First version is using UNet like Neural Network which is the implementation of this paper: [Deep Learning for ECG Segmentation](https://arxiv.org/pdf/2001.04689.pdf)

 ## Data Preprocessing
 ### Training